 Cons: A tad too heavy for some, lacking ergonomic features, eyecups don’t have stop points

-Not to be outdone, Leica creates some of the best binoculars for hunting in the world.
-You may know the Leica name from their line of cameras and other optical instruments.
-If you know anything about the quality of their cameras, you can expect the same performance from their binoculars.
+Not to be outdone, Leica boasts some of the best binoculars for hunting in the world with their Noctivid.
+You may know the Leica name from their line of high-quality cameras, and you can expect the same performance from their binos.

-Leica’s lens system features world-class light transmission and stray-light suppression to help hunters see their targets in even the most adverse conditions.
-That means in heavy reflective light, hunters will still see brilliant images.
-Many reviewers report being stunned at just how clear and bright these binoculars are, and some say they’re even brighter than the Swarovskis.
+Leica’s lens system features world-class light transmission and stray-light suppression to help hunters see their targets in the most adverse conditions.
+Even in heavy reflective light, hunters will still see vivid images.
+Many reviewers report being stunned at just how clear and bright the images are, and some say they’re even brighter than the Swarovskis.

-But, optical quality wouldn’t mean squat if their body fell short.
+However, optical quality doesn’t mean squat if the bino body falls short.
 Leica made the housing of magnesium, which they then wrapped in a protective rubber casing.
 Their nitrogen-filled interior eliminates fog, and they’re submersible to 15 feet.

 Finally, Leica’s warranty stands up pretty well to some other manufacturers on this list.
-Leica provides a 10-year no-questions-asked guarantee, meaning they’ll repair your binoculars should anything happen to them at no cost to you.
-After ten years, they’re covered for 30 more should any sort of optical defect emerge.
+Leica provides a 10-year no-questions-asked guarantee, meaning they’ll repair your binoculars should anything happen to them, at no cost to you.
+After ten years, they’re covered for an additional 30 years, should any optical defects emerge.

-For some, a set of 8×42 or 10×42 mm binoculars won’t pack enough punch for their hunting style.
-When you need glass that’ll significantly expand your visible range, get your hands on one of the powerful pairs we recommend below.
+For some, 8×42 or 10×42 binoculars don’t pack enough punch for their hunting style.
+When you need glass that will significantly extend your horizon, get your hands on one of the powerful pairs below.

 Style: 15×56 mm